|Parks and Waterfront|

 Civic Centre Park is open dawn until 11pm

-The Splash Pad is open as of June 9th, 2014.
-It is open 7 days a week 8am-8pm.
+The Splash Pad is open June-September (September 20th), 7 days a week 9am-8pm.
 Please read and understand the Splash Pad's Rules of Use before using it.

 For Splash Pad conditions please visit the Outdoor Notices section.